-This extra moist and rich-in-flavor Non-Gluten Pumpkin Bread is foolproof and easy to make.
+This extra moist and rich-in-flavor Gluten-Free Pumpkin Bread is foolproof and easy to make.
 It’s a must have during the holiday season and is guaranteed to become an instant family favorite.
 It is equally great for lunchboxes or with your afternoon tea.

-The combination of Japanese Non-Gluten Rice, almond, and tapioca flours results in a delicate and fluffy texture that makes this bread truly irresistible.
+The combination of Japanese Non-Gluten (Gluten-Free) Rice, almond, and tapioca flours results in a delicate and fluffy texture that makes this bread truly irresistible.
 For extra indulgence, serve it thickly sliced with whipped butter and some maple syrup.

 The bread will keep for up to 3 days in an airtight container (or wrapped in plastic wrap) and also freezes well for up to 2 months.